 There are other considerations to make when considering walk-in tubs.
 First, you have to understand the overall experience of bathing in a walk-in tub.
 It's different than it is in a traditional bathtub.
 For example, in a walk-in bathtub:

-- You must get in your tub, shut the door behind you, and then turn the water on so it slowly rises to the desired depth and temperature.
+- You must get in your tub, shut the door behind you, and then turn the water on so it rises (sometimes slowly) to the desired depth and temperature.

 - Getting out involves the same drill in reverse.
 You have to wait for the tub to empty until you can get out of your walk-in tub.